Mont Cenis

-Route
+Etymology

-The term "Mont Cenis" could derive from mont des cendres ("mountain of ashes").
+The term "Mont Cenis" could be derived from mont des cendres ("mountain of ashes").
 According to tradition, following a forest fire, a great quantity of ashes accumulated on the ground, thus the name.
 The path of ashes was found during the building work of the route.

+Geography

-The pass connects Val-Cenis in France in the northwest with Susa in Italy in the southeast.
-Thence the valley of the Dora Riparia is followed to Turin (103.8 km / 64.5 mi from Modane).
+The pass connects Val-Cenis in France in the northwest with the Susa Valley in Italy in the southeast.
+Thence, the Susa Valley - the valley of the Dora Riparia - is followed to Turin (103.8 km / 64.5 mi from Modane).
 The carriage road mounts the Arc valley for 25.7 km / 16 mi from Modane to Lanslebourg, whence it is 12.9 km / 8 mi to the hospice, a little way beyond the summit of the pass.
-The descent lies through the Cenis valley to Susa (49.9 km / 37 mi from Modane) where the road joins the railway.
+The descent lies through the Cenis Valley to Susa (49.9 km / 37 mi from Modane) where the road joins the railway.

-To the southwest of the Mont Cenis is the Little Mont Cenis (2184.2 m / 7166 ft) which leads from the summit plateau (in Italy) of the main pass to the Etache valley on the French slope and so to Bramans in the Arc valley.
+To the southwest of the Mont Cenis is the Little Mont Cenis (2184.2 m / 7166 ft), which leads from the summit plateau (in Italy) of the main pass to the Etache valley on the French slope and so to Bramans in the Arc valley.

 The pass runs parallel to the Fréjus Rail Tunnel.
 This (highest point 1295 m / 4249 ft) is really 27.4 km 17 miles southwest of the pass, below the Col du Fréjus.
 From Chambéry the line runs up the Isère valley, but soon bears through that of the Arc or the Maurienne past Saint-Jean-de-Maurienne to Modane (98.2 km / 61 mi from Chambéry).
 The tunnel is 13 km in length, and leads to Bardonecchia, some way below which, at Oulx the line joins the road from the Col de Montgenèvre.